NDIS Mental Health Support

 The NDIS funds several critical services for people with Mental Illnesses.
 These include personal care support, community access support, nutritional support, skill development, transport, household tasks and behavioural support.
 Plan Management and Support Coordination Funding are almost always offered to NDIS Participants when they receive their plan.
 The types and amounts of funding available are determined partly by the severity of a patient’s disability.

-By partnering with Maple Community Services, together, we can help you identify your priorities and come up with a support plan that provides the specific services you need, enabling you to lead a fulfilling life.
+By partnering with Maple Community Services as NDIS mental health service providers, together, we can help you identify your priorities and come up with a support plan that provides the specific services you need, enabling you to lead a fulfilling life.

 What Does Our Mental Illness Support Involve?

-Our team works one on one with you to help you with day-to-day activities, connect you with high quality treatment and therapy services, and, if indicated, we can guide and support you through social interactions.
+Our Mental Health specialists works one on one with you to help you with day-to-day activities, connect you with high quality treatment and therapy services, and, if indicated, we can guide and support you through community participation, access to the workforce or education options , as well as social interactions

 Our support includes a full range of different services for you to determine which will best suit you.
 Options include any or all of the following: